Yog9/Registration-Form/README.md

 * Responsive Design
 * HTML5 Validation

-### How to use?
+### Getting Started
+ Click the demo link or clone/download the repository on your local machine and open the index.html file with a browser.

  Fill your details in the form and click the signup button.

 ### Coming Soon
 * Submitting the form using  a server side language to process the user's input.